kotolex/surrealist/README.md

 Each transport has functions it cannot use by itself (in a current SurrealDB version)

 **Http-transport cannot:**
- - invalidate, authenticate session
  - create or kill a live query
+ - use LET or UNSET methods

 **Websocket-transport cannot:**
  - import or export data (you should use http connection or cli tools for that)
  - import or export ML files (you should use http connection or cli tools for that)

-Transports use a query where it is possible for compatibility, in all other cases if you use these methods on transports -CompatibilityError will be raised
+If you use these methods on transports -CompatibilityError will be raised

 ## Connect to SurrealDB ##